GandyZinanyuca/Creating-pictures-with-Assembly-16-bits/README.md

 📫 Contact: a20220256@pucp.edu.pe

 ## 📄 License
 This project is open-source under the MIT License.
+See [LICENSE](LICENSE) for more details.